Embraer’s Phenom 300/300E is the best selling light jet of the past decade; We look at its varied seating options.

-It is popular with individual owners, and also fractional share and charter fleet operators selling jet cards.
+It is popular with individual owners, fractional-share, and charter-fleet operators selling jet cards.
 It has a high resale value – if you can buy one.
 There are only 16 on the market.
 That’s a mere 3.6% of the fleet.

-Airshare and Nicholas Air, like the big two, offer the Phenom 300 in their fractional programs and in jet card form.
+Airshare and Nicholas Air, like the big two, offer the Phenom 300 in their fractional programs and as a jet card.

-Then you have JetSuite and GrandView Aviation, both own and operate the Phenom 300, selling jet cards and on-demand charter.
-Clay Lacy Aviation offers a managed Phenom 300 in its Clay Lacy Preferred program as available with roundtrip pricing.
+Then you have JetSuite and GrandView Aviation, both of which own and operate the Phenom 300, selling jet cards and on-demand charter.
+Clay Lacy Aviation offers a managed Phenom 300 in its Clay Lacy Preferred program, available with round-trip pricing.

-You also have brokers with fixed-rate, guaranteed availability Phenom 300 membership cards, including Alliance Aviation, Magellan Jets, and OneFlight.
+You also have brokers offering fixed-rate, guaranteed-availability Phenom 300 membership cards, including Alliance Aviation, Magellan Jets, and OneFlight.

 There’s possibly more coming.
 Sentient Jet has hinted at new products this year, including aircraft-specific cards in addition to categories.
 Nobody will be surprised if they launch a Phenom 300 jet card.